 - Future transportation systems: coordinating and dispatching vehicles for ride-sharing and urban transportation.

-- Human-robot interaction: coordinating robots to work with humans in task specification and collaborative assembly.
+- Active preference learning: coordinating robots to work with humans in task specification and collaborative assembly.

-- Other areas of interest include informative path planning, task allocation, formation control, consensus/rendezvous and ocean sampling.
+- Other areas of interest include dynamic vehicle routing, informative path planning, task allocation, formation control, consensus/rendezvous and ocean sampling.

 - Our paper on Safe swerve maneuvers in autonomous driving appeared in IEEE Open Journal on Intelligent Transportation Systems.

 - Our paper on Allocating operators for multi-robot assistance appeared in IEEE Transactions on Control of Network Systems.